sirpaulmcd/sirpaulmcd.github.io/markdown/projects/elite-gardening-squad.md

     <br />
     Base Infrastructure
 </p>
 As a teaser, here's an example weapon implemented using the system.
 A projectile launcher that shoots self-regulating bullets that can:

 - Deal damage with critical chance
 - Apply knockback through impulsive forces or velocity changes
-- Pierce through a specific number of targers
+- Pierce through a specific number of targets
 - Ricochet off of walls a specific number of times

 <p align="center">